Lapin0t/grothendieck-cern/english.md

 I'm very pleased to have the opportunity to speak at CERN.
 For many people, including myself, CERN is one of the few citadels, so to speak, of a certain science, in fact a cutting-edge science: nuclear research.
 I've been proven wrong.
-It seems that at CERN -- the European Organization for Nuclear Research -- one doesn't do nuclear research.
+It seems that at CERN---the European Organization for Nuclear Research---one doesn't do nuclear research.
 Be that as it may I think that in many people's minds CERN does.

 Nuclear research is indissolubly associated, for many people too, with military research, with A and H bombs, and also with something whose drawbacks are only